uwssg/APS/aps4p5/readme.txt

 chisq_aps4p5.cpp -- this file defines some specific daught classes of the chisquared class from chisq.cpp.
 Specifically, it defines the wmap_likelihood class, which is how APS runs the WMAP 7 year likelihood function.
+If you want to run this option, you will have to install CAMB and the WMAP likelihood code on your machine and change the Makefile accordingly.

+camb_wrapper_wmap.F90 -- fortran code that interfaces the wmap_likelihood class
+from chisq_aps4p5.cpp with CAMB.

+wmap_wrapper.F90 -- fortran code that interfaces the wmap_likelihood class form chisq_aps4p5.cpp with the WMAP 7 likelihood code.

 gaussian_process.cpp -- this file defines the class gp.cpp which performs the Gaussian process inferences for APS.